What is an extended stay hotel? The ultimate guide

 How Mews supports extended stay hotels

-Mews PMS is built for both short- and long-stay properties, offering features that make managing extended stays easier:
+Mews is built for both short- and long-stay properties, offering features that make managing extended stays easier:

 • Flexible pricing models for weekly or monthly rates